-Inspired by his experiences working with immigrant youth, Eduardo transitioned to co-leading a national campaign to advance comprehensive immigration reform legislation as a field manager at the Leadership Conference on Civil and Human Rights, a coalition of more than 200 national organizations.
+Inspired by his experiences working with immigrant youth, Eduardo transitioned to co-leading a national campaign to advance comprehensive immigration reform legislation at the Leadership Conference on Civil and Human Rights, a coalition of more than 200 national organizations.
 In his role he worked within Washington policy circles to coordinate on legislative strategy, while organizing regional deportation defense trainings in states in the Deep South, where undocumented communities continue to face aggressive immigration enforcement.

 Eduardo received his master’s degree in public policy from the University of Michigan, where his graduate work focused on immigration, workforce development, and human rights.
 In his free time he enjoys reading, salsa dancing, and traveling.